Thu – April 14, 2005

 “The size of the epidemics varied from summer to summer, but by the time Youngner reached manhood, between 13,000 and 20,000 Americans, mostly children and adolescents, were being paralyzed by polio each year.
 Some suffered a profound form, called bulbar polio, which left them unable to breathe and dependent on a coffin-size breathing machine called an iron lung.”

-Those times now seem almost alien – in a time when parents gleefully took their children round to the opportune neighbors’ houses to catch the measles and the mumps, they lived in fear for the their children catching the poliomyelitis virus in the summer months.
+Those times now seem almost alien – in a time when parents gleefully took their children round to the opportune neighbors’ houses to catch the measles and the mumps, they lived in fear of their children catching the poliomyelitis virus in the summer months.
 The last major run of the virus was in 1952 – it infected 58,000 people.

 1952?
 That’s the one that got my sister, and nearly took her away.